Support Our Students

 Campus Recreation - Support Campus Recreation programs, facilities, equipment and staff through your donations.

-Sport Clubs - Sport Clubs are student run organizations that represent MSU in and around Mankato, throughout the region and even nationally.
+Sport Clubs - Sport Clubs are student run organizations that represent Minnesota State University in and around Mankato, throughout the region and even nationally.
 Gifts given to your sport club recipient will help the club with travel, uniform, equipment & tournament entry fee expenses.
 Designate the specific club to receive the donation.

 Maverick Adventures - Maverick Adventures, a program within Campus Recreation, works to increase opportunities for students and the surrounding community to seek adventure in their world.
 Maverick Adventures provides teambuilding, leadership development, ropes course, rock climbing, equipment rental, and regional outdoor programming.
 We have been intentional about growing our equipment rental and outdoor programming in recent years, in hopes of expanding our programming and creating opportunities for our students to connect with the natural world.